travis-ci/docs-travis-ci-com/user/enterprise/install-on-xenial.md

 > Note: This is a BETA feature.
 If you have any questions, suggestions, or run into any trouble, please email [enterprise@travis-ci.com](mailto:enterprise@travis-ci.com?subject=Install%20on%20Xenial).
 We look forward to your feedback!
 {: .beta}

-This guide guides you through the installation of Travis CI Enterprise on Ubuntu 16.04 (Xenial) systems.
+This guide walks you through the installation of Travis CI Enterprise on Ubuntu 16.04 (Xenial) systems.

 ## Install Platform machine